ScotGovAnalysis/RtoSQLServer/README.md

 1. The R dataframe is loaded into a staging table in the database in batches of n rows at a time.

 2. a) If table of the specified name does NOT already exist in the database schema:
-      i) Create target table in the datbase.
+      i) Create target table in the database.
       ii)Insert all rows from staging table to target table.

 3. b) If table of same name does already exist in the database schema: